WORLD LANGUAGE DEPARTMENT

 (1 unit) This is a full year course recommended for students who have successfully completed the SLA 3 course at the high school.
 Students will explore the literature of Spain, Central and South America, as well as the culture, history, geography, politics and economics of these countries.
 They will also develop their skills in expository writing and will master the more sophisticated and complex grammatical structures of the Spanish language.
 Attention will be given to public speaking, preparing oral presentations and reports, and to overall communications skills.

-(1 unit) This is a full year course recommended for Spanish students who have successfully completed both Spanish Language Arts levels 3 and 4.
-Students will continue to explore and analyze the literature of Latin America while advancing their knowledge of Hispanic culture.
+(1 unit) This is a full year course recommended for native Spanish-speaking 11th and 12th graders who have successfully completed both Iberian Studies and Latin American Studies.
+Students will continue to explore and analyze the literature of Spain and South America while advancing their knowledge of Hispanic culture.
 Students will develop their skills in creative writing, analytical writing, expository writing, reading comprehension and listening comprehension.
-They will continue to improve oral communication skills through a focus on the 6 AP themes of study.
+They will continue to improve their oral communication skills as well.
 All advanced and complex grammatical structures will be mastered.
-Students will take the AP Spanish Language and Culture Exam in May.
+Students will take the AP Exam in Spanish Language and Culture in May.

 ADVANCED PLACEMENT SPANISH LITERATURE (SLA Program)

-(1 unit) This is a full year course available to all Spanish students who have successfully completed the Spanish Language Arts courses as described above, and have the recommendation of their teachers.
-Students will read authentic editions of selected works from the literatures of Spain and Spanish America during the Medieval and Golden Ages as well as the 19th and 20th centuries.
+(1 unit) This is a full year course available to all native Spanish-speaking students who have successfully completed the Native Language Arts 1, 2, and 3 courses as described above, and have the recommendation of their teachers.
+Students will read authentic editions of selected works from the literature of Spain and Spanish America during the Medieval and Golden Ages as well as the 19th and 20th centuries.
 Although the course will be taught as a college level survey course, the principal authors read will include Cervantes, Juan Manuel, Tirso de Molina, Garcilaso de la Vega, Bécquer, Darío, Martí, Pardo Bazán, Allende, Borges, Cortazar, Lorca, García Márquez, Machado, Neruda, Ulibarrí, and Unamuno.
 Students will read and analyze the literature orally and in writing.
 Students will learn to comprehend college-type lectures; to participate actively in discussions on literary topics; to do close readings of literary texts of all genres; to analyze critically the form and content of literary works orally and in writing using appropriate terminology.
-Students will take the AP Spanish Literature exam in May.
+Students will take the Advanced Placement exam in Spanish Literature.

 Suggested Guidelines: Successful completion of AP Spanish Language and Culture (SLA program) and summer work